 bUnited.com has a vision of creating a huge worldwide community, attracting businesses by the size of the united community of consumers, partnering with them selectively, receiving ‘large consumer’ discounts and getting paid for promoting their products and services, sharing revenue with the community members, and saving the planet by having a strong united voice of a consumer in how big companies run their business.
 Please visit the bUnited website for details.
 The purpose of this review is to evaluate the company rather than repeat what bUnited had already explained on their website and, I’m sure, had it done much better than I ever could.

 bUnited invites everyone to join for FREE and get paid for a referral of each friend $10.00 (USD) — 5 levels down: $10 for your direct referral, $10 for each referral of your direct referrals, and so on to the 5th level.
+The only personal information they ask is your name, email address and your country of residence.
 Are you already excited and want to join?
 Then, click the button below!

 To me, it sounds too good to be true and immediately raises a red flag: is bUnited a scam?
 If you are skeptical like I am, let’s take a closer look and learn more about the company and this opportunity.